The SeTT ontology

 IRI: http://purl.org/net/sett/vocab#RawComponent

-A Raw Component is a type of Component used to form a Raw trajectory.
+A Raw Component is a type of Component used to build a Raw Trajectory.

 has super-classes